 My time on Prince Edward Island was far too short but it also reminded me that I need to spend more time in Canada.
 Things are changing and people are creating some really interesting food here.
+In fact I spent most of my time exploring where to eat in Charlottetown.

 Although I was both delighted with the food at Lot 30 then dismayed by their perspective on sustainable fishing I left Charlottetown on a high note with some great experiences and I’d love to go back to the island to see more.